SatelliteShorelines/project_merbok/README.md

 7. Apply pansharpening and coregistration.
 Landsat 7 and Planet imagery are not coregistered with this software.
 The effects of these two alogirthms bring subtle improvements.

 8. Apply segmentation models and thresholding on the tiffs.
+These get saved as two class (water and land) bands to the tiffs.
+The 4-class segmentations get saved to pngs.

 9. Apply segmentation suitability model on 4-class segmentation pngs.
 This model has limited effectiveness from large-scale application in Alaska, but was useful in the beginning before better filtering methods evolved.